 - Nouméa St. Joseph Cathedral – South Province.
 Large church in Neo-Gothic style, built in 1887 – 1897.
 The building is 56 m long, with two 25 m tall towers.
 Towers do not have any spires due to frequent cyclones.
 26 stained glass windows and valuable interior decorations in high quality.

-Described wonders of New Caledonia
+Described landmarks of New Caledonia

 New Caledonia does not belong to mainstream tourist destinations but this Pacific island country is a true gem with many unusual landmarks.
 Among the highlights should be mentioned:

 - Unique ecosystems.
 The island has been isolated from the rest of world some 85 – 60 million years ago.
-In the ancient Gondwanan forests during these millions of years evolved thousands of plant species not met anywhere else in the world.
+In the ancient Gondwanan forest during these millions of years evolved thousands of plant species not met anywhere else in the world.

 - Karst formations.
 Islands contain many interesting caves, sinkholes and cliffs formed by karst processes.

 - Fossil finds.
 When the first people came here, they met such amazing animals as terrestrial crocodiles, giant horned turtles and enormous, 1.6 m tall flightless birds, making up to 5 m high mounds (in the 19th century considered to be a burial mounds of ancient cultures).

 Featured: Le Bone de Léproserie